DigitalzombieTLD/TLD-StickPick/README.md

-The Long Dark - TLD StickPick mod - v1.2.1 by Digitalzombie and Primadonna
+The Long Dark - QuickPick Version 2.0.0 by Primadonna and Digitalzombie
 ===========================================================

 How to install: